JoseUlisesQuevedo/BH-CodingAssignment/03_Results/Report.md

 - **Good practices**: The process follows ML good practices on validation and testing, model comparison, etc.
 ### Bad:
 - **Simplicity**: The exploration is quite simplistic, and there is not a lot of feature engineering or model testing, which could have yielded better results
 - **Imperfect replicability**: Although we tried to keep the process as replicable as possible (see random states of splits), we missed some random states on the optimization and model creation steps.
+We do not, for example, store our "best" model's parameters.
 - **Express NLP**: While we follow standard NLP procedures, we miss some stop words (such as `im`).
 The NLP pipeline can be improved.